Mark2Mark/variable-font-preview/README.md

   <li>👉 Use that to activate your license <a href="#how-to-activate-your-license"> (steps here).</a> </li>
 </ol>

+⚠️ Note: The Coupon is **not** the License Code.
+Please don’t enter the Coupon Code into the field for your License Code!

 *) If the window doesn’t show, you can right-click into the Edit Tab (that’s the window where you do your drawings) and in the context menu click <code>"Purchase Variable Font Preview 3"</code>.
 Alternatively you can right click into the plugin’s Preview box and click <code>"Open Registration Window"</code>.

 If you can’t see the <code>»Add Coupon«</code>, that’s likely to a reported GlyphsApp bug, switching to Dark Mode and opening the window again might solve it.